kubernetes/kops/docs/cli/kops_validate_cluster.md

 ### Options

 ```
+      --additional-priorities strings   Additional priorities of Pods to consider when validating
       --count int                       Number of consecutive successful validations required
   -h, --help                            help for cluster
       --kubeconfig string               Path to the kubeconfig file
   -o, --output string                   Output format.
 One of json|yaml|table. (default "table")
       --wait duration                   Amount of time to wait for the cluster to become ready
 ```

 ### Options inherited from parent commands